plone/training/docs/mastering-plone/registry.md

     name="ploneconf-controlpanel" />
 ```

-Finally register the configlet with Generic Setup so that it gets listed in the {guilabel}`Site Setups` panels list (often called 'control panel').
+Finally register in {file}`profiles/default/controlpanel.xml` the configlet with Generic Setup so that it gets listed in the {guilabel}`Site Setups` panels list (often called 'control panel').
-Add a file {file}`profiles/default/controlpanel.xml`:
+Therefore the named adapter "ploneconf-controlpanel" provides the schema for the form of the control panel configlet.

 ```{code-block} xml
 :linenos: